LyricalString/dep-cleaner/README.md

 Easily detect and automatically uninstall unused npm dependencies with a single command!

+# 💡 Based on Depcheck

+This utility is built upon the foundation provided by depcheck. depcheck is a tool for analyzing the dependencies in a project to see: how each dependency is used, which dependencies are useless, and which dependencies are missing from package.json.

+Our tool extends the capabilities of depcheck by automating the cleanup process and integrating with multiple package managers for a smoother user experience.

 ## 🚀 Features

 - 🕵️‍♂️ **Detect Unused Dependencies**: The tool scans your project and identifies unused npm dependencies.